-The maximum annu The maximum annual bag limit (excluding ; special urban archery season and state parks hunts) may include no more than 3 antlered bucks.
-Wildlife Mana and other F Wildlife Management Areas and other Public Lands Special Regulations See page 9 for additional restrictions on hunting on public lands.
-Amherst/Plymouth WMA Blackwater WMA Canaan Valley NWR Little Canaan WMA Mill Creek WMA Pruntytown State Farm WMA Snake Hill WMA Wallback WMA All deer season regulations are the same as private land in the respective counties where the WMAs are located except: the Antlerless Season is open October 22-25, November 23 - December 6, December 10-13 and December 28-31 and the Antlerless Season bag limit is one deer.
+The maximum annual bag limit (excluding special urban arche pecial urban archery season and state parks hunts) may include no more than 3 antlered bucks.
+Wildlife Management Areas and other Public Lands Special Regulations See page 10 for additional restrictions on hunting on public lands.
+Amherst/Plymouth WMA Daniels Ridge WMA Moncove Lake WMA National Forest (Grant/Hampshire/Hardy/Pendleton/Preston/Tucker counties) Pleasant Creek WMA Pruntytown State Farm WMA Snake Hill WMA All deer season regulations are the same as private land in the respective counties where the WMAs are located except: the Antlerless Season is open October 21-24, November 22-December 5, December 9-12 and December 28-31 and the Antlerless Season bag limit is one deer.
 Class RM and RRM muzzleloader stamps are valid for either sex deer.
-Beech Fork Lake WMA Bluestone Lake WMA Burnsville Lake WMA Calvin Price State Forest Coopers Rock State Forest Little Kanawha River WMA McClintic WMA All deer season regulations are the same as private land in Calhoun/Wirt counties (Little Kanawha River), Cabell/Wayne counties (Beech Fork Lake), Braxton County (Burnsville Lake), Monongalia/Preston counties (Coopers Rock), Pocahontas County (Calvin Price), Summers/Mercer/Monroe counties (Bluestone Lake) and Mason County (McClintic) where the State Forest or WMA is located except: all antilered deer taken must have a minimum 14" outside antiler spread.
-The annual bag limit for antilered deer in Buck Firearms, Archery, Crossbow, Muzzleloader seasons and Mountaineer Heritage Season combined is one deer.
-The Antilerless Season is open October 22-25, November 23 - December 6, December 10-13 and December 28-31, and the Antilerless Season bag limit is one deer.
-(Calvin Price SF - prior application for limited permit required for Antilerless Season.)
+One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).
+Canaan Valley NWR All deer season regulations are the same as private land in Tucker County where public land is located except: the Antlerless Season is open October 21-24, November 22-December 5, December 9-12 and December 5-31 and the Antlerless Season bag limit is three deer.
 Class RM and RRM muzzleloader stamps are valid for either sex deer.
-Beaver Dam WMA Becky Creek WMA Cheat WMA Cove Creek Cranberry WMA Handley WMA Little River WMA Morris Creek WMA Otter Creek WMA Potts Creek WMA Rimel WMA Slatyfork WMA Tea Creek WMA Valley Bend Wetland All deer season regulations are the same as private land in the respective counties or portions thereof where the WMAs are located except: the Archery and Crossbow Seasons bag limit is two deer.
+One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).
+Beech Fork Lake WMA Bluestone Lake WMA Burnsville Lake WMA Calvin Price State Forest Coopers Rock State Forest Little Kanawha River WMA McClintic WMA All deer season regulations are the same as private land in Calhoun/Wirt counties (Little Kanawha River), Cabell/Wayne counties (Beech Fork Lake), Braxton County (Burnsville Lake), Monongalia/Preston counties (Coopers Rock), Pocahontas County (Calvin Price), Summers/Monroe counties (Bluestone Lake) and Mason County (McClinitic) where the State Forest or WMA is located except: all antiered deer taken must have a minimum 14" outside antier buck firearms, muzzleloader and Mountaineer Heritage) combined.
+The Antierless Season is open October 21-24, November 22-December 5, December 9-12 and December 28-31, and the Antierless Season bag limit is one deer.
+(Burnsville Lake WMA - the Antierless Season bag limit is one deer.
+(Burnsville Lake WMA - the Antierless Season bag limit sex deer may be taken during the Mountaineer Heritage Season (see page 34).
+National Forest (Greenbrier/Monroe/Nicholas/Webster counties) All deer season regulations are the same as private land in the respective counties or portions thereof where the WMAs are located except: the Archery and Crossbow Seasons bag limit is two deer.
 The Antlerless Season is closed.
 The Muzzleloader Season is restricted to antlered deer only.
 Class RM/RRM stamps are valid only for antlered deer.
-Camp Creek State Forest Greenbrier State Forest Kumbrabow State Forest Seneca State Forest All deer season regulations are the same as private land in the counties or portions thereof where the WMAs or State Forests are located except: the Antlerless Season is open October 22-25, November 23 - December 6, December 10-13 and December 28-31.
+One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).
+Camp Creek State Forest Greenbrier State Forest National Forest (Pocahontas County) National Forest (Randolph County) All deer season regulations are the same as private land in the counties or portions thereof where the WMAs or State Forests are located except: the Antlerless Season is open October 21-24, November 22-December 5, December 9-12 and December 28-31.
 Prior application is required to hunt during the Antlerless Season and the Antlerless Season bag limit is one deer.
 Class RM and RRM muzzleloader stamps are only valid for antlered deer.
+One either sex deer may be taken during the Mountaineer Heritage Season (see page 34).